Hotel and Layover Safety

 American Hotel & Lodging Association Guest Safety Tips © Copyright 2003 The American Hotel & Lodging Association 1201 New York Avenue, NW, #600 Washington, DC 20005-3931 www.ahla.com

-Encountering a natural disaster when away from home can make the situation even more challenging than it already is.
+Encountering an natural disaster or civil defense emergency when away from home can make the situation even more challenging than it already is.
 Here are some tips to help you to remain safe and prepared for an emergency situation.